msa-em/nanocartography/05_discussion.md

 published research regarding the use of a double tilt stage for TEM analysis has focused solely on the motion of the stage, and very few have combined it with its relation to crystals.
-As noted prior, {cite:p}`cautaerts2018alphabeta`, Cautaerts et al. approached the use of a double tilt stage to calculate the motion of a cubic crystal for use in determining the optimal tilt conditions for two beam analysis.
+As noted prior, Cautaerts et al. approached the use of a double tilt stage to calculate the motion of a cubic crystal for use in determining the optimal tilt conditions for two beam analysis {cite:p}`cautaerts2018alphabeta`.
 While this provided more information than simple stage motion, it still did not fully concern all crystal types.